LoRaMesher/LoRaMesher/README.md

 1. This function should have a void* in the parameters.
 2. The function should contain an endless loop.
-3. Inside the loop, it is mandatory to have the **ulTaskNotifyTake(pdPASS,portMAX_DELAY)** or equivalent.
+3. Inside the loop, it is mandatory to have the `ulTaskNotifyTake(pdPASS,portMAX_DELAY)` or equivalent.
 This function allows the library to notify the function to process pending packets.
-4. All the packets are stored inside the **radio->ReceiveduserPackets**.
+4. All the packets are stored inside the `radio->ReceiveduserPackets`.
 5. Every time you call Pop, you need to be sure to delete the Packet Queue after using it.

 ### Send data packet function
-In this section we will present how you can create and send packets, in this example we will use the \ref{fig:DataTypeExample} data type.
+In this section we will present how you can create and send packets, in this example we will use the data type.

 ```
   void loop() {